Beyond mega-deals: who is really shaping Africa’s startup ecosystem ?

 By contrast, the rest of the continent (over forty countries) represents only around 15% of total funding volumes, despite accounting for nearly 27% of all transactions.

-This gap is telling: activity exists, but access to transformative capital remains limited.
+"Activity exists, but access to transformative capital remains limited."

 In other words, Africa's venture capital landscape is far from homogeneous.
 While widely publicized mega-deals reinforce the perception of a unified and thriving market, access to capital remains deeply uneven across the continent.